fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ## Create Call Control Object

 Speech Recognition (ASR)
 Automatic Speech Recognition (ASR) enables apps to support voice input for such use cases as IVR, identification and different kinds of voice bots/assistants.
 Using this feature, the app gets transcribed user speech (in the text form) once it expects the user to answer some question by saying it rather than entering digits (DTMF); and then may continue the call flow according to its business logic based on what the user said.
+The following scheme shows how our application interacts with Vonage API through the Nexmo Call Control Object (NCCO).

 ![ASR scheme](/content/blog/integrate-simple-vonage-app-with-openai-api/asr.png)

-You can use the `input` action to collect digits or speech input by the application you are calling.
+You can use the `input` action to collect typed digit input or speech input from a user.
 This action is synchronous; Vonage processes the input and forwards it to the `eventUrl` webhook endpoint.
 You will configure to receive this input in your request.
-Your webhook endpoint should return another NCCO that replaces the existing NCCO and controls the Call based on the user input.
+Your webhook endpoint should return another NCCO that replaces the existing NCCO and controls the call based on the user input.

+We can how this all works in our `index.js` file.
+First at the app is waiting to be triggered at the `webhook/answer` endpoint.
+Then the application continues through the three actions:

 ```
 {